amit-hkust/my_site_online/content/_index.md

 ## Other Information

 ### Industry Experience
-##### Before joining the PhD program, I worked in India as a VLSI engineer at Freescale Semiconducor (now NXP semiconductor), as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a Project Finance manager in the power sector at ICICI Bank.
+##### Before joining the PhD program, I worked as a VLSI engineer at Freescale Semiconducor (now NXP semiconductor), as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a Project Finance manager in the power sector at ICICI Bank.
 ***